alpacaJin/mu-rc-car/README.md

 ### Motor Control for Maneuverability

+The RC car is equipped with both DC motors and a servo motor, enabling a wide range of movements.

 - DC Motors: Four DC motors power the car's movement, with two motors allocated to each side of the car for differential drive capabilities.
 This setup allows the car to execute forward and backward motions as well as nuanced steering adjustments.
   - goAhead(): Engages all DC motors to propel the car forward
   - goBack(): Reverses the polarity on the DC motors to move the car backward